nimbrethil81/warboss-companion-dev/SPEC.md

 - `sheets.js` is the only file that touches Google Sheets.
 When migrating to a new database, only this file changes.
 - `storage.js` is the only file that touches localStorage.
 Centralises offline fallback.
 - `resolver.js` is the only place effective profiles and effective points are computed.
-Given a unit and a set of selected option ids, it produces the effective profile (stats, added special rules, added weapons, granted spells) and effective points; it also normalises the saved-army `units` field into a consistent `{ unit_id, options }` shape.
-Both Muster (authoring/pricing) and Battle (roster build) consume it, so option logic is never duplicated.
+Given a unit, its selected option ids, and an optional equipped artefact, it produces the effective profile (stats, added special rules, added weapons, granted spells) and effective points; it also decides artefact eligibility (via `kow.json`'s `artefact_rules` plus each artefact's own restrictions) and normalises the saved-army `units` field into a consistent `{ unit_id, options, artefact }` shape.
+Both Muster (authoring/pricing) and Battle (roster build) consume it, so option/artefact logic is never duplicated.
 Pure logic — no DOM, localStorage, Sheets, or fetch.
 - `data/systems/kow.json` is the single source of truth for all KoW game rules, turn sequence, and prompts.
 Adding a new game system means adding a new JSON file alongside it — no code changes required.
 - `data/armies/kow/goblins.json` holds static unit reference data.
 This belongs in version control, not in Sheets.
 Sheets stores game results and reflections.
 - `data/armies/kow/index.json` is a manifest listing all available factions for KoW.
 The app reads this to discover armies without needing to enumerate directory contents (which browsers cannot do natively).
 Adding a new army means adding the file and one line to this manifest.
 - `data/systems/index.json` is a manifest listing all supported game systems.
 Adding a new game system means adding a new systems JSON file, a new `armies/{system}/` folder, and one line to this manifest.
 - `data/systems/kow-training.json` holds the Training Ground question bank and its category vocabulary.
 It is **not** part of the boot chain — `training.js` loads it lazily on first activation of the mode, and the `training_file` manifest field is optional.
 A missing or malformed bank degrades Training Ground to an empty/error state and cannot affect Muster, Battle, or Chronicle.
+- `data/systems/kow-artefacts.json` holds the magic artefact catalogue at the system level (artefacts are core rules shared by every faction, not faction-specific — so they live here, never in `goblins.json`).
+The eligibility *rules* live separately in `kow.json`'s `artefact_rules` block; this file is the catalogue only.
+It is loaded via the optional `artefact_file` manifest field, in parallel with the army index and outside the blocking boot path: a missing/malformed catalogue leaves `WBC.artefactData` null and simply hides the artefact picker/chip, never affecting the core modes (Fail Gracefully — same isolation posture as the Training Ground bank).

 ### Data Flow

 ```
 On app load
-  └── app.js loads kow.json (turn sequence, prompts)
+  └── app.js loads kow.json (turn sequence, prompts, artefact_rules)
+  └── app.js loads kow-artefacts.json in parallel (if the system declares
+      artefact_file) — non-blocking; on failure WBC.artefactData stays null
+      and the app boots and runs normally without artefacts (Fail Gracefully)
   └── sheets.js fetches saved armies and past games (with localStorage fallback on failure)

 During Muster
   └── muster.js loads/saves armies via sheets.js; resolver.js normalises the
       saved units field and computes effective points per selected unit
+      (including its equipped artefact); resolver.js also determines which
+      artefacts each unit is eligible to equip

 During Battle mode
   └── battle.js holds all game state in localStorage
-  └── On start, resolver.js resolves each saved-army entry into the effective
+  └── On start, resolver.js resolves each saved-army entry (options + artefact)
-      profile snapshotted onto the roster (see localStorage schema below)
+      into the effective profile snapshotted onto the roster (see localStorage
+      schema below)
   └── No Sheets writes during play (offline-safe, fast)

 On game end